 - 29. Five conjectures on a diophantine equation involving two primes and a square of prime - 30.
 An amazing formula for producing big primes based on the numbers 25 and 906304 - 31.
 Four unusual conjectures on primes involving Egyptian fractions - 32.
 Three formulas that generate easily certain types of triplets of primes - 33.
 A new bold conjecture about a way in which any prime can be written - 34.
 A bold conjecture about a way in which any square of prime can be written - 35.
 Statements on the infinity of few sequences or types of duplets or triplets of primes - 36.
 An interesting relation between the squares of primes and the number 96 and two conjectures - 37.
 A formula that seems to generate easily big numbers that are primes or products of very few primes - 38.
 Four conjectures based on the observation of a type of recurrent sequences involving semiprimes - 39.
 Conjecture that states that a Mersenne number with odd exponent is either prime either divisible by a 2-Poulet number - 40.
 Conjecture that states that a Fermat number is either prime either divisible by a 2-Poulet number - 41.
 Two exciting classes of odd composites defined by a relation between their prime factors - 42.
 A formula for generating a certain kind of semiprimes based on the two known Wieferich primes - 43.
 Formula that uses primes as input values for obtaining larger primes as output, based on the numbers 7 and 186 - 44.
 Conjectures on Smarandache generalized Fermat numbers - 45.
 An interesting class of Smarandache generalized Fermat numbers - 46.
 Conjecture which states that an iterative operation of any pair of two odd primes conducts to a larger prime - 47.
 A probably infinite sequence of primes formed using Carmichael numbers, the number 584 and concatenation - 48.
-Recurrent formulas which conduct to probably infinite sequences of primes and a generalization of a Cunningham chain
+Recurrent formulas which conduct to probably infinite sequences of primes and a generalization of a Cunningham chain - 49.
+Two formulas of generalized Fermat numbers which seems to generate large primes - 50.
+Eight conjectures on a certain type of semiprimes involving a formula based on the multiples of 30 - 51.
+Eight conjectures on chameleonic numbers involving a formula based on the multiples of 30 - 52.
+Two conjectures on sequences of primes obtained from the lesser term from a pair of twin primes

 Part one.
-One hundred and eighty conjectures on primes
+Two hundred conjectures on primes

-Conjecture 1: The square of any prime p, $p \ge 5$ , can be written at least in one way as $p^2 = 3q - r - 1$ , where q and r are distinct primes, $q \ge 5$ and $r \ge 5$ .
+Conjecture 1: The square of any prime p, $p \ge 5$, can be written at least in one way as $p^2 = 3q - r - 1$, where q and r are distinct primes, $q \ge 5$ and $r \ge 5$.

-Conjecture 2: There exist an infinity of primes p that can be written as $p = (q^2 + q + 1)/3$ , where q is also a prime.
+Conjecture 2: There exist an infinity of primes p that can be written as $p = (q^2 + q + 1)/3$, where q is also a prime.

-Conjecture 3: The square of any prime p, $p \ge 5$ , can be written at least in one way as $p^2 = 3q - r - 1$ , where q is a Poulet number and r a prime, $r \ge 5$ .
+Conjecture 3: The square of any prime p, $p \ge 5$, can be written at least in one way as $p^2 = 3q - r - 1$, where q is a Poulet number and r a prime, $r \ge 5$.

-Conjecture 4: For any prime p, $p \ge 5$ , there exist an infinity of pairs of distinct primes [q, r] such that $p = \operatorname{sqrt}(3q - r - 1)$ .
+Conjecture 4: For any prime p, $p \ge 5$, there exist an infinity of pairs of distinct primes [q, r] such that $p = \operatorname{sqrt}(3q - r - 1)$.

-Conjecture 5: For any prime p, $p \ge 5$ , there exist at least a pair of distinct primes [q, r] such that $p = (q^2 + r + 1)/3$ .
+Conjecture 5: For any prime p, $p \ge 5$, there exist at least a pair of distinct primes [q, r] such that $p = (q^2 + r + 1)/3$.

-Conjecture 6: For any prime p of the form p = 6\k + 1 there exist an infinity of pairs of distinct primes [q, r] such that $p = 3q - p^2 - 1$ .
+Conjecture 6: For any prime p of the form p = 6k + 1 there exist an infinity of pairs of distinct primes [q, r] such that $p = 3q - p^2 - 1$.